 Queen Esther

-Bentley’s Bandstand - Americana Highways
+-Bill Bentley, Bentley’s Bandstand, Americana Highways

 “Can you imagine a black Lucinda Williams?
 Not like when she plays the blues torn from her first albums, no. A black Lucinda Williams in pop, rhythm, blues, and even gender roots Americana.
 So it sounds as if you can imagine such a hodgepodge somehow, the latest album from this brutal, original, explosive singer."